LaurentOngaro/UEVaultManager/docs/source/intro.rst

    -  all the metadata that were already downloaded before by legendary: name, title, id, description, UE versions...
-   -  **extras data grabbed from the marketplace page of an asset : price, review, tags, purchased or not...**
+   -  **extras data grabbed from the marketplace page of an asset : price, review, tags, owned or not...**

 -  Using a cache system to avoid getting data using API calls and web scrapping each time the app is run.
 The delay of cache conservation